The submerged UXO -- A 500-pound WW II aerial bomb

 It’s been nearly 80 years since the end of the Second World War, but unexploded ordnance is still being discovered in Hong Kong.

 During the Japanese occupation (December 25, 1941–August 15, 1945), American aviators dropped thousands of bombs on Hong Kong.
-In a single eight-hour raid on January 16, 1945, nearly 500 aircraft dropped 154 tonnes of bombs on Japanese ships, as well as docks and refineries, mainly around Victoria Harbor.
+In a single eight-hour raid on January 16, 1945, nearly 500 aircraft dropped 154 tonnes of ordnance on Japanese ships, as well as docks and refineries, mainly around Victoria Harbor.

 A WW II pillbox, Wong Nai Chung Gap, Hong Kong